Muff1nz/TGAG/proprog.md

-### Personal reflection about professionalism in programming:
+### Personal reflection about professionalism in programming
 To me professionalism in programming is in part about taking the time to do the “less fun” stuff such as documentation and commenting.
 If you document your code and process it will be easier for co-workers and other developers to continue you work.
 It will also be easier for you to go back to old code that you have written yourself if you documented what you did and how the code works.
 These are things that can be easy to ignore if you are working by yourself, where it might be easy to get carried away and only write code.

 I think professionalism is also about how you write code, putting an emphasis on writing code for maintainability and readability.
 This can mean making design decisions that will have a negative impact on performance for the sake of making the code readable.
 This is a difficult choice to make coming from game development, since there is such a high focus on performance when it comes to games.